Probably since the dawn of time, we humans have been seeking out ways to make our existence less difficult, more comfortable, and pain free.

 If you’re saying to yourself, “Hmm, Janine, I don’t have any idea how much ease I prefer!”

 Then get up, stroll into your closet, and study the clothing you reach for every time and how they fit.
-And BAM!
+Measure them at the bust, waist, and hips, and BAM!
 Just like that you’ll know!

 Sew easy tip: Keep in mind that the more fat a body carries, the more ease a body needs.
 Because as we sit fat spreads.
 Since muscle is dense and compact, it doesn’t spread.